-- Password expirations and reuse-Superusers can specify when users must change their passwords and when they can reuse them. - Locking out and disabling users-Superusers can provision the number of invalid logins that are allowed before locking out users and the length of time before inactive users are disabled.
-The number of allowed lockout attempts is set to the number of allowed login attempts. - Node access and user sessions-Superusers can limit the number of CTC sessions one user can have, and they can prohibit access to the ONS 15454 using the LAN or TCC2/TCC2P RJ-45 connections.
-In addition, a Superuser can select secure shell (SSH) instead of Telnet at the CTC Provisioning >

-Security > Access tabs.
+- Password length, expiration and reuse-Superusers can configure the password length by using NE defaults.
+The password length, by default, is set to a minimum of six and a maximum of 20 characters.
+You can configure the default values in CTC node view with the Provisioning > NE Defaults > Node > security > password Complexity tabs.
+The minimum length can be set to eight, ten or twelve characters, and the maximum length to 80 characters.
+The password must be a combination of alphanumeric (a-z, A-Z, 0-9) and special (+, #,%) characters, where at least two characters are nonalphabetic and at least one character is a special character.
+Superusers can specify when users must change their passwords and when they can reuse them. - Locking out and disabling users-Superusers can provision the number of invalid logins that are allowed before locking out users and the length of time before inactive users are disabled.
+The number of allowed lockout attempts is set to the number of allowed login attempts. - Node access and user sessions-Superusers can limit the number of CTC sessions one user can have, and they can prohibit access to the ONS 15454 using the LAN or TCC2/TCC2P RJ-45 connections. - In addition, a Superuser can select secure shell (SSH) instead of Telnet at the CTC Provisioning > Security > Access tabs.
 SSH is a terminal-remote host Internet protocol that uses encrypted links.
 It provides authentication and secure communication over unsecure channels.
 Port 22 is the default port and cannot be changed.

-6.3 Audit Trail
+13.3 Audit Trail